 Winter Warm-Up & Friday Fun Day

 Community Education hosts two large family-friendly events each year that are free and open to the public.
-Winter Warm-Up was Saturday morning February 1, 2020 from 10:00 AM–12:00 PM at the Education Center.
-Friday Fun Day is Friday evening April 17, 2020 from 5:00–7:00 PM held at our Lower Campus Preschool Center.
+The Winter Warm-Up event takes place on a Saturday morning early in the year at the Education Center.
+Friday Fun Day is typically from 5:00–7:00 PM on a Friday in April at our Lower Campus Preschool Center.

 Each year, approximately 300-600 people join us for FREE family fun including games, classroom activities, music, dancing, face painting and more!
 Families have the opportunity to meet our early childhood staff, ask questions, and get help registering for preschool, ECFE or other Community Education programs.